cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 I improved the Level Generator + Added a new Initial Scene and improved the movement system

 ## Day 7 - 01/09
 Today I implemented the Quick Time Event system.
-It still need balance and it's pretty static, but i'm sure I can make it realçy dynamic :)
+It still need balance and it's pretty static, but i'm sure I can make it really dynamic :)

+## Day 8 - 02/09
+Today I tried all the assets from my artists, added the walking animation on my character and improved the quick time event!
+Now you can fall on it ahuahuahua.
+I'm also trying to implement the system where you fall every time your balance reaches 0 :)

+## Day 9 - 07/09
+Today I fully implemented the system where you fall whenever your balance reaches 0.
+I was also able to implement the obstacle QTE, now we only need to polish it!